Reflect, Release, Bless

 Sometimes life is perfect.
-Not in the sense that we're free from heartache, or even that we're happy.
+Not free from heartache, or even necessarily happy.
 Just that sometimes the planets align and the world makes sense.
+For just a moment.

-When Keith Snell, my dear friend and colleague, told me that they had listened to the three pieces, Reflect, Release, and Bless at his father's memorial service, I remembered exactly the mood he'd created when I'd first heard them.
+When Keith Snell, my dear friend and colleague, told me that the guests at his father’s memorial service had listened to the three pieces, Reflect, Release, and Bless, I remembered exactly the mood he’d created when I’d first heard them.
 They were the final three pieces on his recital in San Francisco last year.
 As he played the last note, Old First Church was filled with a beautiful, reverent hush.
 It took a long time for the applause to start because no one wanted to break the silence.
 There was no encore.
-There couldn't have been.
+There couldn’t have been.
 Everything that could have been said had been said.
 Through music.
 It was a perfect moment.
-It was also the final notes Keith's father would hear him play.
+It was also the last notes Keith’s father would ever hear him play.

-At my own father's memorial service in 2009, I knew I couldn't play myself.
+At my own father’s memorial service in 2009, I knew I wouldn’t be able to play.
 My wonderful friend, Sara came and made the music for me.
-As she sang the Lord's Prayer she gave voice to the feelings I had that I was unable to express for myself that sad day.
+As she sang the Lord’s Prayer she gave voice to the feelings I had that I was unable to express for myself that sad day.

 As I grow older, the way music speaks to me grows and deepens.
 My connection to the voice inside me has grown stronger.
 I no longer worry about what others will think.
 I only care about what I need to say.

-When I graduated from high school, I chose this quote for the yearbook.
-It is still my favorite quote about music.
+When I graduated from high school, I chose this quote for the yearbook and it remains my favorite quote about music.

 Music expresses that which cannot be said